Sources

 The Extractor/Blaster Motif

-In the banner above, I have pictured the 5 strongest examples of this visual motif as they appear in Undertale: Gyftrot (A random enemy encountered in the Snowdin Area), the DT Extractor (found in the True Lab underneath Alphys's lab in Hotland), Photoshop Flowey (The Final Boss of the Neutral Routes), Hyper Goner (The attack used in Asriel's fight in the Happy Ending Route to transistion from his 1st form to his 2nd form), and the infamous Gaster Blasters (Sans's signature attack used in his fight at the end of the No Mercy Route and very suspiciously seems to be named after Dr. W.D.
+In the banner above, I have pictured the 5 strongest examples of this visual motif as they appear in Undertale: Gyftrot (A random enemy encountered in the Snowdin Area), the DT Extractor (found in the True Lab underneath Alphys's lab in Hotland), Photoshop Flowey (The Final Boss of the Neutral Routes), Hyper Goner (The attack used in Asriel's fight in the Pacifist Route to transistion from his 1st form to his 2nd form), and the infamous Gaster Blasters (Sans's signature attack used in his fight at the end of the No Mercy Route and very suspiciously seems to be named after Dr. W.D.
 Gaster).

 For the purposes of my analysis, I define this visual motif as a snouted head with a mouth that opens along the vertical line of symmetry as opposed to along an upper and lower jaw which mouths are usually depicted with.
 It's worth noting that in it's "resting" state, the Gaster Blasters at first appear to be examples of mouths that open along the lower and upper jaw, but it's when they fire a laser attack we can see their lower jaw split to form an clear example of this visual motif.